-When viewed in this manner, it becomes readily apparent that run-timing is the most influential factor in determining the proportion of Chinook Salmon that passes the Bethel Test Fishery at any given day between June 1 and June 12.
+When viewed in this manner, it is apparent that run-timing is the most influential factor in determining the proportion of Chinook Salmon that passes the Bethel Test Fishery at any given day between June 1 and June 12.
 The earlier the run-timing, the more Chinook Salmon are available in the system, while the later the run-timing the less Chinook Salmon are available in the system.
 However, even within run-timing scenarios, the uncertainty in the cumulative proportion of Chinook Salmon is large; this is especially true under early run-timing scenarios.
 It is problematic to management that run-timing is so influential in determining the amount of Chinook Salmon passing by the Bethel Test Fishery.
 This quality poses serious problems because predicting run-timing for Chinook Salmon in the Kuskokwim River drainage is notoriously difficult, both pre-season and in-season.

 Advances in forecasting run-timing pre-season for Chinook Salmon in the Kuskokwim River were recently attempted by Staton et al. (2017), using a host of environmental variables to aid in predicting run-timing.
-Their model predicted an early to average run-timing for the 2017 Chinook Salmon season;

-however, the run wound up being about 4 days later than average.
-During in-season operations, runtiming becomes more informed as the season progresses with more data being collected from the Bethel Test Fishery, but is not well known or approximated until the end of June/beginning of July, by which time most of the run has progressed through the Bethel Test Fishery.
+Their model predicted an early to average run-timing for the 2017 Chinook Salmon season; however, the run was about 4 days later than average.
+During in-season operations, run-timing becomes more informed as the season progresses with more data being collected from the Bethel Test Fishery, but is not well known or approximated until the end of June/beginning of July, by which time most of the run has progressed through the Bethel Test Fishery.

 Past research has shown that Chinook Salmon migrating to the upriver portions of the drainage tend to migrate earlier in this range than Chinook Salmon migrating to the middle or lower portions of the drainage (Stuby 2007, Smith and Liller 2017a, 2017b).
 Tagging studies performed by ADF&G in 2015 and 2016 performed near the confluence of the Johnson and Kuskokwim rivers, showed headwater Chinook Salmon comprised between 50 - 67% of the studies' catches during the end of May/beginning of June, while toward the middle/end of June the same sub-stock only comprised 5% or less of the catch.
-Additional evidence from the Salmon Pitka Fork weir located in the headwaters of the Kuskokwim River drainage also support this pattern.
-The absence of a lower river Chinook Salmon subsistence fishery before June 12 for the last three years has resulted in some of the largest Chinook Salmon escapements at the Salmon Pitka Fork weir (6,000 - 8,000 fish from 2015 - 2017).
-During the traditional timing of the Chinook Salmon subsistence fishery, these headwater stocks likely were harvested at a higher rate than the lower and middle river stocks given that the lower river subsistence fishery prefers harvesting in the early part of June when the headwater stocks are moving through the lower river to their final destination.
+Additional evidence from the Salmon Pitka Fork weir located in the headwaters of the Kuskokwim River drainage also supports this pattern.
+The absence of a lower river Chinook Salmon escapements at the Salmon Pitka Fork weir (4,800 - 8,000 fish from 2015 - 2019).
+During the traditional timing of the Chinook Salmon subsistence fishery, these headwater stocks likely were harvested at a higher rate than the lower and middle river stocks given that the lower river subsistence fishery prefers harvesting in the early part of June when the headwater stocks are moving through the lower river towards their final destinations.